Incontinence urge, Erectile Dysfunction, Back Pain…

 - Backaches and pain

-are commonly placed on the pelvic floor and abdominal muscles.
+Are commonly placed on the pelvic floor and abdominal muscles.

-The more effective approach is to first:
+The more effective approach to improving Incontinence, Urge, ED, and Back Pain is to first:

 - Calm/tone your vagus nerve and